uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 #### Second core idea: SQL script is generated via introspection

-The SQL script would be produced by a program that looks at the ISS Master's schema and, given a small set of starting tables (eg. `rhnchannel`) and starting row ids (eg. `channel_id = 103`), figures out:
+The SQL script would be produced by a program that looks at the ISS Master's schema and, given a small set of starting tables (eg. `rhnchannel`) and starting rows given by a criterion (eg. `channel_id = 103` or `modified_date > '2019-01-01'`), figures out:

 - the graph of dependent/dependency tables (from the starting set)
 - for each table: